 - Have you had a period of recovery from Polio when your condition has not changed for a long time?

-- Are you experiencing new or increasing weakness, abnormal muscle fatigue or new loss of muscle bulk?
+- Do you experience new or increasing weakness, abnormal muscle fatigue or new loss of muscle bulk?

 - Are you getting pain in your joints?

-- Are you having problems with breathing, sleeping and/or swallowing, or not being able to tolerate the cold?
+- Do you have problems with breathing, sleeping and/or swallowing, or not being able to tolerate the cold?

 - Is there any other medical explanation found for these symptoms?

 It may be difficult to get a diagnosis of PPS because many healthcare professionals know very little about the condition, or even about Polio.
 Referral to a consultant neurologist, ideally with knowledge of Polio and PPS, may be the best way to get a diagnosis and advice.